Retr02332/web3-security-notes/README.md

 web3.js is very useful for interacting with a smart contract and its APIs.
 Install it by using the command `npm install web3`.

-To use it and interact with a contract, use the following commands:
+To use it in Node.js and interact with a contract, use the following commands:

 ```javascript
 - node;